hedhyw/telegram-mic-guitar-tuner/README.md

 # Telegram Mic Guitar Tuner

-This is a Telegram mini-app that helps guitarists tune their guitars.
+[@micguitartunerbot](https://t.me/micguitartunerbot) is a Telegram Mini App that helps guitarists tune their guitars.
 It uses the microphone to determine the frequency of the sound and help you to correctly adjust each string.

 ![Demo animation](src/assets/demo.webp)